earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Shun, Kwong-Loi. _Mencius and Early Chinese Thought_.
 Stanford University Press, 1997.

+* Tolstoy, Leo. _What is Art?
+And Essays on Art_.
+Translated by Aylmer Maude.
+New York: Oxford University Press, 1962.

 * Ueda, Makoto. _Matsuo Bashō_.
 New York: Twayne, 1970.

 * Watson, Burton. _The Selected Poems of Du Fu_.
 New York: Columbia University Press, 2002.